vturovets/neunetwork/README.md

 # NeuNetwork

-A minimal Python CLI to study how feed-forward neural networks operate on **MNIST**.
+A minimal Python CLI to study how feed‑forward neural networks operate on MNIST.
 Built with **PyTorch** and **Typer**, it supports configurable layers/activations, training/evaluation, and inference on user images.
 Artifacts include metrics (JSON), plots (loss curve, confusion matrix), and checkpoints (`best.pt`, `last.pt`).